datastax/diagnostic-collection/ds-collector/README.md

 The Diagnostic Collector bundle is used to collect diagnostic snapshots (support bundles) over all nodes in an Apache Cassandra, or Cassandra based product, cluster.

-It can be run on Linux or Mac server that has ssh/docker/k8s access to the nodes in the cluster.
-It cannot be directly run on a node in the cluster.
+It can be run on Linux or Mac server (jumpbox or bastion) that has ssh/docker/k8s access to the nodes in the cluster.

+Download the latest `ds-collector.GENERIC-*.tar.gz` release from the [releases page](https://github.com/datastax/diagnostic-collection/releases).

+This `ds-collector*.tar.gz` tarball is then extracted on the jumpbox or bastion.

 Quick Start